AryanK1511/Bookworm-Web-App/README.md

 - [JWT-Decode](https://www.npmjs.com/package/jwt-decode)
 - [Jotai](https://jotai.org/docs/introduction)

-## App Functionality and UI - Deep Dive
+# App Functionality and UI - Deep Dive

 ![Home Page](./assets/home-page.png)

-### User Authentication and Authorization
+## User Authentication and Authorization

-- Users can register for an account by providing their full name, email, username, and password.
+- Users can register for an account by providing their `full name`, `email`, `username`, and `password`.
 - Password validation ensures user safety by requiring at least one capital letter, number, and special character.
 - The registration process includes robust error handling, displaying beautifully designed UI components to notify users of any registration failures.
 - User authentication is handled securely using JWT tokens.